Compost Honey Hole

 the materials is not necessary.
 If you feel better about mixing the materials

-first, go ahead and do so.
-There is no right or wrong way to mix materials.
+first, go ahead and give it a few turns.
+There is no right or wrong way to

 Vermicomposting and Worm Compost